Orthodontics

 Some patients benefit primarily from orthodontic treatment, while others require a combination of braces, splints, and supportive therapies.
 This individualized approach ensures that each treatment plan addresses the specific causes of the disorder.

-Many patients visiting the clinic want to know Can Braces Fix TMJ in their particular case.
+Many patients visiting the clinic want to know if braces can fix TMJ in their particular case.
 Through comprehensive evaluation and consultation, orthodontists provide realistic expectations and clear treatment strategies.

 Personalized care helps improve treatment success by addressing both structural bite issues and lifestyle factors that may contribute to TMJ discomfort.